albi3ro/M4/_posts/2015-01-05-Atomic-Orbitals2.md

 title: Atomic Orbitals Pt.
 2
 layout: post
 comments: True
-category: Undergrad
+category: Prereq
 tags: [Quantum]
 author: Christina C. Lee
 ---
 <b>Prerequiresites:</b> Quantum Mechanics course

 If you haven't read it already, checkout [Atomic Orbitals Pt.
-1]({{base.url}}/M4/undergrad/Atomic-Orbitals.html).
+1]({{base.url}}/M4/Prereq/Atomic-Orbitals.html).
 Today we try and make some prettier pictures.
 GLVisualize is a quite beautiful package, but not entirely the easiest to use at this point with some not so consistent documentation.

 To add